Is Depression Hereditary Or Inherited?: Exploring Treatment Options For People With Depression

 Brain chemistry and depression

-It can be important to remember that while neurochemistry may not play the role that was initially theorized, it can affect many physical and emotional functions, such as sleep, behavior patterns, memory formation and recollection, appetite, mood, cognitive processes, pleasure, stress responses, arousal, and brain development.
+While neurochemistry might not play the role initially theorized, it can affect many physical and emotional functions, such as sleep, behavior patterns, memory formation and recollection, appetite, mood, cognitive processes, pleasure, stress responses, arousal, and brain development.

-Is depression hereditary: Biological and family genetics vs. environmental factors
+Is depression hereditary?
+Biological factors and family genetics vs. environmental factors

-Biological factors, such as genetics, brain function, and neurochemistry, likely play a significant role in whether a person develops depression.
-However, environmental factors like your personal history, current circumstances, and level of emotional support can also substantially impact depression prevalence.
-While researchers don't know precisely how much biological and environmental factors affect depression development, both are often involved.
+Biological factors, such as genetics, brain function, and neurochemistry, likely play a significant role in the development of depression.
+However, environmental factors, like personal history, current circumstances, and level of emotional support, can also impact depression prevalence.
+While researchers have yet to determine how much biological and environmental factors affect depression development, both are often involved.

 Depression is often treated with a combination of talk therapy and medication.
-A comprehensive depression treatment plan often includes adaptive coping skills and meaningful changes to lifestyle, behaviors, and cognitive patterns as well.
+A comprehensive depression treatment plan may include adaptive coping skills and meaningful changes to one’s lifestyle, behaviors, and cognitive patterns.

 Psychotherapy

-Working with a licensed therapist can be a standard treatment for depression.
-Cognitive behavioral therapy (CBT) is often used because it normally focuses on the connection between how you think and the way you feel and behave.
-You’ll generally examine past experiences and how they affect your current thinking, as well as identify harmful thought patterns with the support of a mental health professional.
-Then, you may work to shift toward healthier thoughts, which can contribute to improved moods and adapted behaviors.
+Working with a licensed therapist is a standard treatment for depression.
+Cognitive behavioral therapy (CBT) is a popular treatment option for depression because it focuses on the connection between how a person thinks and how they feel and behave.
+CBT sessions may involve examining past experiences and how they affect current thinking, as well as identifying harmful thought patterns.
+A mental health professional can help individuals with depression shift toward healthier thoughts, leading to improved mood and healthier behaviors.

 Getty/Vadym Pastukh